A Concord District Court judge on Wednesday ordered more lenient conditions of release for Waltham Police Chief Thomas LaCroix.

 As part of his release conditions, LaCroix is living with his 86-year-old mother in Medfield, according to his attorney, Thomas Dreschler.

 Judge Deborah Shoptesse approved LaCroix's request for more freedom as he remains free on bail.
-Specifically, she allowed LaCroix the following conditions, but also ordered he continue following previously set conditions.
+Specifically, she allowed LaCroix the following conditions,

 - LaCroix will be allowed to join a gym within 10 miles of the Medfield home.
 He will be allowed two hours per day, three times a week, to visit the gym.